applethepeanut/ph-library/README.md

 - After some thought, I altered the title and author search to use contain rather than an exact match.
 - Moving on to the library operations, I considered separating the books from their status, this would allow book duplicates etc, but that's out of scope, so I'm keeping status as part of the book model.
+- I'm assuming that "if they are available in the library" means they're visible in searches, but not for borrowing.

 ## Instructions